Ampickett/Election_Analysis/README.md

 The county with the most votes is Denver with 82.8% of the total votes and 306,055 votes cast.

-* In addition to the County votes were votes for specific candidates.
+* Additionally, we are reporting the votes for the specific candidates.
 Below is a breakdown of the candidates, their votes, and their percentages:

 * Charles Casper Stockham: 23.0% (85,213 votes)
 * Diana DeGette: 73.8% (272,892 votes)